AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

 To monitor the chat group events, you can listen for the callbacks in the `AgoraChatGroupManagerDelegate` class and add app logics accordingly.
 If you want to stop listening for the callbacks, make sure that you remove the listener to prevent memory leakage.

-Refer to the following sample code to listen for chat group events:

 ```objective-c
 - (void)viewDidLoad
 {